ImperatorLang/basic-smart-contracts/doc/testing-cli-if-token-paid.md

 ~/ :
 ```

-In this example, we make use of the same UTxO both for the fees and collateral, but your are free to use different if you prefer.
-The second UTxO is used for paying for the mint with Djed.
+In this example, we need two UTxOs.
+One containing only lovelaces, to pay for transaction fee and collateral, and one UTxO containing the Djed to use as payment for minting the Membership token.
-Using these UTxOs, we can then construct the CLI build command to mint 20 Membership tokens, that cost 10 Djed each
+Using these UTxOs, we can then construct the CLI build command to mint 1 Membership token, that cost 10000000 Djed_testMicroUSD (10 Djed) each.

 ```
 cardano-cli transaction build \